ROSEN, LEADING INVESTOR COUNSEL, Encourages Mallinckrodt plc Investors to Inquire About Securities Class Action Investigation – MNK

-NEW YORK, March 24, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces that it is investigating potential securities claims on behalf of shareholders of Mallinckrodt plc (NYSE American: MNK) resulting from allegations that Mallinckrodt may have issued materially misleading business information to the investing public.
+NEW YORK, March 31, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues investigating potential securities claims on behalf of shareholders of Mallinckrodt plc (NYSE American: MNK) resulting from allegations that Mallinckrodt may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Mallinckrodt securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.